DCP Faculty for People with Intellectual Disabilities

 Clinical Psychologists who work with people with Learning Disabilities talk about what might surprise you about their role.

-Bulletin of the Faculty of People with Intellectual Disabilities
+Bulletin of the Faculty for People with Intellectual Disabilities

-The Bulletin of the Faculty of People with Intellectual Disabilities is a publication to keep clinical psychologists working in the field of learning disability informed about:
+The Bulletin of the Faculty for People with Intellectual Disabilities is a publication to keep clinical psychologists working in the field of learning disability informed about:

 It also provides a means for clinical psychologists, trainees and assistants to make contact with colleagues working with similar issues or projects.